projectNEWM/newm-market/README.md

 ./create_wallet.sh wallets/starter-wallet
 ```

 Enter the data folder and update the `path_to_socket.sh` file to point at the node socket.
-The `network.sh` file is currently set to preprod.
+The `network.sh` file defaults to preprod.

 **mainnet launches require additional reference datum updates**